Seemann-ng/tg-anon-chat/README.md

 ## 📝 License:

-This project is licensed under the MIT License - see the [license website](https://opensource.org/licenses/MIT) for details
+This project is licensed under the MIT License - see the [license website](https://opensource.org/licenses/MIT) for details.